 Now Teng is working on a newer companion project to try to identify viruses such as H1N1, H3N5 and other flu strains.

 "There are more than 100 subtypes of viruses, so quick detection is very important, before the patient even shows symptoms," she says.
 "The doctors at Hackensack University Medical Center feel that our approach using nucleic acid sequence-based amplification of viral mRNA may be clinically very valuable as a way to quickly amplify and detect viruses in the hospital environment."

 Undergraduate Joshua Ross '18, a chemical biology major, has also made key contributions as a Stevens CHI (Center for Healthcare Innovation) Scholar.
 Ross worked on using orthogonal chemistries to develop a new type of microgel that will allow the tethering of many different biomolecule probes to the microgels.

 What's next?
-The Stevens-Hackensack team is already close to making a prototype quick-test kit to detect for a bacterial infection, and the same approach may well be extended to viruses and other pathogens.
+The Stevens-Hackensack team is already close to making a prototype quick-test kit to detect for a bacterial infection, and they hope to extend the same approach to viruses and other pathogens.

 "A lot of arrows are all pointing in a really positive direction right now," concludes Libera.
 "These arrows may lead, for example, to a small portable device connected to a smartphone that can rapidly test for a large panel of different possible pathogens....Within a year or so, we are hoping to have a prototype test that can be used experimentally in the hospital environments and validated using other FDA-approved testing methods."